-Finding detox in Mississippi can be difficult.
-Here's everything you need to know about MS rehab options and how to find local treatment as soon as possible.
+Finding rehabs in Mississippi can be difficult.
+Here's everything you need to know about MS rehab options and how to find a local rehab.

 According to the Center for Disease Control, 310 Mississippians lost their lives to drug overdose in 2018.
 Addiction is a disease, but every death caused by drug use is preventable.
 It is our mission at American Addiction Centers to do everything in our power to help people who suffer from addiction get every resource they need to prevent it from ruling or taking their lives.

-Drug treatment can usually be divided into three different levels of care: detox, inpatient care, and outpatient care.
+Drug and alcohol addiction treatment can usually be divided into three different levels of care: detox, inpatient care, and outpatient care.
 Not all patients require all levels of care.

-Detox and inpatient facilities are more rare than outpatient facilities.
-This table covers the number and percent of detox, inpatient, and outpatient facilities in Mississippi:
+Detox and inpatient facilities are rarer than outpatient facilities.
+This table covers the number and percent of detox, outpatient, and inpatient rehab centers in Mississippi: